Skip to main content

 Programme content

-You'll take twp compulsory courses, and will choose two courses focusing on health and development.
-You will also choose further optional courses from a wide range, either within International Development or from other departments and institutes within the School such as Geography and Environment, Health Policy, Social Policy and Psychological and Behavioural Science.
+You'll take two compulsory courses, and will choose two courses focusing on health and development.
+You'll also choose further optional courses from a wide range, either within International Development or from other departments and institutes within the School such as Geography and Environment, Health Policy, Social Policy and Psychological and Behavioural Science.

 In addition, you'll complete an unassessed course on the research process, in preparation for the dissertation, an independent research project on an approved international development topic of your choice.